wp-plugins/mobile-client-detection-plugin/readme.txt

 This plug-in provides the required variable for serving a customized version of your theme!!

-Currently it can detect the following user-agents: Android, Blackberry, iPad, iPhone, iPod, IE mobile, webOS and even GoogleBot mobile.
+Currently it can detect the following user-agents: Android, Blackberry, iPad, iPhone, iPod, IE mobile, Kindle, SymbianOS, PalmOS, webOS and GoogleBot mobile.

 Beside that it can detect various desktop platforms & browsers - so it's quite handy for fixing things for specific user-agents